goldenmaza/aveline/README.md

 - Compression

 The basic flow is that the build output from the Frontend module should be placed on a server to host the React application.
-This application in turn calls the Backend application via HTTP calls to predefined middleware routes/paths that are currently only open for incoming calls.
+This application in turn calls the Backend application via REST calls to predefined middleware routes/paths that are currently only open for incoming calls.

 There are currently only two endpoints.
 The first is the GraphQL API and the second in the